Policies

 Authorship

-An Author is an individual who has significantly contributed to the development of a manuscript.
+An Author is an individual who has significantly contributed to the development of a manuscript and participated in the work substantively and are prepared to take public responsibility for the work.
 GJSD recommends that authorship be based on the following four criteria: (1) Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND (2) Drafting the work or revising it critically for important intellectual content; AND (3) Final approval of the version to be published; AND (4) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Acknowledgement

 Individuals who participated in the development of a manuscript but do not qualify as an Author should be acknowledged.
-Organizations that provided support in terms of funding and/or other resources must be acknowledged.
+Organisations that provided support in terms of funding and/or other resources must be acknowledged.

 As stated in the COPE position statement on AI tools, Large Language Models lack the capacity to independently design a research project and, therefore, cannot be credited with authorship.
 Additionally, they cannot be held accountable for the published work's integrity, originality, and validity.